-60% of doctors would like to know more about vaccines.
+60% of the paediatricians would like to know more about vaccines.

 Only 25% of the paediatricians administered "recommended" (as opposed to "mandatory") vaccines to their patients (whooping cough, measles, mumps, chickenpox, rubella, Hib, pneumococcus, meningococcus).
 (Italy)

-Health workers are refusing influenza vaccination, despite ten years of efforts to increase vaccination rates.
+Health workers are refusing influenza vaccination, despite ten years of efforts to increase the vaccination rates.
 Only 30% of doctors, 11% of nurses, and 9% of clinical staff have been vaccinated against the flu.
 (Italy)Cross sectional retrospective study of prevalence of atopy among Italian military students with antibodies against hepatitis A virus.
 1997, Matricardi, BMJ

 Recruits in Italy, who had antibodies for hepatitis A, suffered from asthma and allergic rhinitis 2 times less often, than the soldiers who did not have antibodies.
 Recruits, who had older brothers, also suffered from allergic diseases less frequently, which means that hepatitis A is not the only infection that decreases the risk of allergic diseases.

 It is considered that hepatitis A superinfection (an infection that develops on top of another infection), in hepatitis B and C chronic patients, leads to liver failure and high probability of death.
 However, it is also reported that hepatitis A infection can cause a full or temporary recovery from chronic hepatitis.
 The mechanisms of this phenomenon are unknown.

 Cases of hepatitis B suppression during hepatitis A are also reported: , , .